Morpheuslabs-io/ico-as-service-new/README.md

 **Notice**
 Error-handling and retry-mechanism are applied for the contract predeployment and setting to ensure that if something is broken inbetween, it will be retried and the breaking won't break the entire lengthy process.
 The number of retries is configurable.

+#### TokenVesting server

+- Used to host the GUI content of the token vesting data/chart.
+- Located in a sub-folder `token-vesting-ui`

 ## System operation

 The system operation includes the following steps